We think this TV show stands out for:

 What parents need to know

-Parents need to know that this excellent adaptation of the classic Arthur Conan Doyle series is littered with dead bodies, but little actual onscreen violence.
+Parents need to know that Sherlock is an excellent adaptation of the classic Arthur Conan Doyle series that's littered with dead bodies, but little actual onscreen violence.
 Storylines include terrorism, serial murderers, drug trafficking, and smuggling, and there are plenty of scary scenes and suspense throughout each episode.
 Expect some social drinking and references to nicotine patches and past drug addiction.

 What's the story?